-GAS SUPPLY ROUTING
+10.0 GAS SUPPLY ROUTING

-When the opening is ready for installation of the fire, the gas supply can be routed as shown below.
+When the opening is ready for installation of the fire, the gas supply can be routed as shown in the diagram.

 IMPORTANT - Wherever a concealed connection is made a rubber grommet must be used to seal the firebox.